 3. Take your time.
 Spend *at least* 5 minutes, ideally 10 for each dog.
 As much as 15 minutes per cat.
 They need to acclimate to the change between ‘in kennel’ and ‘not in kennel’.
 They will relax once they have made this transition mentally.
 Also the more time you spend on the photo, the less time they will spend in the shelter, so think of how much time the shelter saves in the long run!
 It is worth taking the extra time on so many levels for so many reasons.

 4. Try not to hold the camera in front of your face, especially for cats.
 Hold it just below your face (chest area) and frame up your shots in the live preview/lcd viewfinder by looking down at it.
+If you can, shoot on the level of the pet’s face.
 This will help the animals see your face and trust you more easily, thus, ideally, lessening their stress and potential fear of the camera.
 This takes practice but if you zoom out all the way you have more room for error.

 5. For both cats and dogs look for unique and unusual backdrops.
 Trust me when I say, as one who adopted her dog after initially seeing her on Petfinder, and has seen many, many (many) photos of pets in shelters, ANYTHING is better than a linoleum floor, white wall and flourescent lighting in the background.
 Or worse, a shot of the pet *in* the kennel, with the flash fired in their face.